-The vision is focused upon outcomes around operational preparedness, response, prevention and protection.
-It is very important that the organisation's priorities are unambiguous and easily understood by Members, staff, communities and other stakeholders.
+The Vision is focused upon outcomes related to operational preparedness, operational response, prevention (of fires and other incidents) and protection (legislative fire safety).
+It is very important that the organisation's priorities are unambiguous and easily understood by members of the Authority, staff, communities and other stakeholders.
+In particular, it is essential that the safety and effectiveness of firefighters is seen as a fundamental factor in the achievement of serving, protecting and keeping the public of Merseyside safe.